uwandroid/classchat/README.md

 ## Constants

 Although you can hardcode the Firebase URL directly into your Activity class, I like to create a separate class for my constants.
 You may have many Firebase URLs that reference different nodes in your database and you might have many Activity classes that reference these URLs, so it is nice to be able to define them in one place.
+In our demo, everyone should use the same FIREBASE_URL below so that we all can see the same messages:

 ### util/Constants.java